miniat-amos/TeenyAT/docs/ISO.md

 - SET - sets a register to a value
 - LOD - loads a value from memory into a register
 - STR - Stores a value into a given memory address
-- PSH - loades a register into the stack pointer (SP) and decrements SP by 1
+- PSH - loades a register into SP and decrements SP by 1
 - POP - loads value from top of SP into register

 #####  Bit Instructions